kevinchangjk/zsh/README.md

 ## Codeforces

-Every now and then I do some problem-solving on [codeforces](https://codeforces.com), and occasionally I take part in contests.
-For this, I like to be able to quickly test my code, instead of having to keep copying input from the website and pasting it into my terminal input.
+Sometimes I go on [codeforces](https://codeforces.com), and occasionally I take part in contests.
+This section helps to quickly test my code.

-I write my code in `<problem number>.py` or `<problem number>.cpp` (if my brute force isn't good enough) and save the input strings into `input_<problem number>.txt`.
+I write code in `<problem number>.py` or `<problem number>.cpp`  and save the given input into `input_<problem number>.txt`, and then run them with

-I then issue the following commands to (compile if necessary) and run the code, taking input from  `input_<problem number>.txt`.
 ```
 cnr <problem numebr>.cpp
 pnr <problem number>.py